MuzhdaN/FEAST/README.md

 - Error😱 `'str' object has no attribute 'get'`  when trying reserve a table (Submit button click)
 Solution: in views added post request

-- Error😭 NoReverseMatch at /myBooking_list/ Reverse for 'update_bookings' not found. 'update_bookings' is not a valid view function or pattern name.
+- Error😭 `NoReverseMatch at /myBooking_list/ Reverse for update_bookings not found. update_bookings is not a valid view function or pattern name.`
 Solution: change url in template from {% url ‘update_bookings’ %} to “/update_booking/”

-- Error🤔 NoReverseMatch at /myBooking_list/ Reverse for 'update_booking' not found. 'update_booking' is not a valid view function or pattern name.
+- Error🤔 `NoReverseMatch at /myBooking_list/ Reverse for 'update_booking' not found. 'update_booking' is not a valid view function or pattern name.`
 solution: very simple and infront of my eyes, spelling mistake in the url which as “update_bookings”

 - bug🥱  The footer wasn't at the bottm